Exclusive: Global messaging giants claim DoT's SIM binding rules are ‘unconstitutional’ and exceed legal authority - BusinessToday

-A body representing the world’s leading messaging platforms, including WhatsApp (Meta) and Google, has launched a high-stakes legal challenge against the Indian government, labelling the new SIM-binding directives unconstitutional and an impermissible expansion of state power.
+A body representing the world’s leading messaging platforms, including WhatsApp (Meta), has challenged the Indian government’s SIM binding directive in a letter where it has argued that the SIM-binding directive is unconstitutional and an impermissible expansion of the department’s power over services not originally governed by the DoT.

-In a letter submitted to the Department of Telecommunications (DoT), and reviewed by Business Today, these global messaging firms warned that the government’s SIM-binding mandate, set to take effect on February 28, is legally flawed and exceeds the powers granted to the ministry by Parliament.
+The letter in question, submitted to the Department of Telecommunications (DoT), and reviewed by Business Today, highlights that the said body has warned that the government’s SIM-binding mandate, set to take effect on February 28, is legally flawed and exceeds beyond the powers granted to the communications ministry by Parliament.

-The letter further argues that the Telecommunications (Telecom Cyber Security) Amendment Rules, 2025, are ultra vires—a legal term meaning that the government has acted beyond its statutory authority.
+The letter further argues that the Telecommunications (Telecom Cyber Security) Amendment Rules, 2025, are ultra vires—a legal term meaning that the department has acted beyond its statutory authority.

 The document reviewed by Business Today outlines several legal arguments, backed by a formal opinion from a Senior Counsel.
 It contends that the DoT is attempting to regulate digital platforms under a law designed specifically for telecom carriers.
 The industry argues that merely because a messaging app uses a mobile number for user authentication does not legally classify it as a telecom service under the Telecom Act.